 You’ll obviously notice the quality of the surrounding homes when you go to look at a potential house.
 Probably without even knowing it, you’ll look around at the neighboring homes and get a sense of whether they are nicely maintained or not.
-You’ll certainly notice if one of the homes has waist-high weeds in their front yard.
+You’ll certainly notice if one of the homes has waist-high weeds in its front yard.

 It’s a good idea to also drive some of the surrounding streets in the immediate neighborhood and look for some of the same things that indicate pride of ownership or lack thereof (Note: drive by the house that is immediately behind the home you’re considering).

 You’ll want to be on the lookout for both positives and negatives.
 You could witness graffiti, unkempt yards, peeling paint, fences/walls that are leaning or crumbling, abandoned cars, junk stockpiled in the yard, or trash cans left out.
 Alternatively, you may see kids playing in the streets, people taking walks, and well-maintained lawns and landscaping.

 When you’re touring a home, make sure to pay close attention while you’re in the backyard.
 Specifically, walk over to each of the property line walls/fences and see if you can peek over, listen for noise, and sniff the air.
 This may sound crazy, but you’d be amazed at what some people do in their home or yard.

 You might hear loud music, power tools, or barking dogs.
 You could smell manure, pot plants, or pungent cooking.
 And of course, you could see almost anything.
 If anything you notice offends you, it’s good to know asap so you don’t have this surprise you while you’re in escrow or even worse after you’ve moved in.

 7. The bones of the home are just as important as the finishes